arctic-hen7/tribble/README.md

 With that file ready, now run `tribble serve` in the same directory, which will immediately (well, 37 milliseconds by our tests) generate a website for your app, which you can see at <http://localhost:8080>.
 If you want to change the host or port of that, you can run the command with the `--host` and `--port` flags as appropriate.

 And that's how Tribble works!

-API docs TODO.
+You can see the full API documentation [here](https://arctic-hen7.github.io/tribble) (auto-generated from the Rust code).

 ### Internationalization